maedox/cf-ddns/README.md

 ## Disclaimer:
 This software is provided as is.
 It should be safe, but don't blame me if your computer blows up.
-It is made for GNU/Linux based OS's and Python 2.7.x.
+It is made for GNU/Linux based OS's and Python 2.7.4, 3.3 and up.

-It will probably crash and burn if you have an IPv6 address.

 ## Tl;dr:
-- No installation needed, just run it with Python 2.7+.
+- No installation needed, just run it with Python 2.7.4 or 3.3 and up.
 - No guarantees what so ever.
 - Let me know what you think.